gvlproject/gvl-website-markdown/about.md

   }
 </style>

 The Genomics Virtual Laboratory takes the IT out of Bioinformatics.
 It provides a cloud-based suite of genomics analysis tools that would normally require specialist assistance.
-Refer to the [get page](/get/#Flavours) for full details.
+Refer to [workbench services](/workbench-services) for full details.

 * * *